khushnood/TempNodeEmbed_upload/README.md

-# TempNodeEmbed
+# TempNodeEmbed/TempNodeEmbed++
-**Dynamic Graph Representation Learning for Link Prediction in Dynamic Networks**.
+**A Novel Temporal Network-Embedding Algorithm for Link Prediction in Dynamic Networks**.

 Please extract the two files (src.rar and data.rar) in the same directory and run the main.py

 **Keywords**: DynamicNodeEmbedding, GraphRepresentationLearning, Dynamic Protein-protein interaction prediction.
 ## Please cite the following paper if you use this code.

-1. Abbas, Khushnood, et al. "TempNodeEmb: Temporal Node Embedding considering temporal edge influence matrix." arXiv preprint arXiv:2008.06940 (2020).
+1. Abbas, Khushnood, Alireza Abbasi, Shi Dong, Ling Niu, Liyong Chen, and Bolun Chen.
+2023.
+"A Novel Temporal Network-Embedding Algorithm for Link Prediction in Dynamic Networks" Entropy 25, no. 2: 257. https://doi.org/10.3390/e25020257.

+.